-Rathbone Brothers Plc v Novae Corporate: underwriting judgment of Mr Justice Burton
+Rathbone Brothers Plc v Novae Corporate: underwriting judgment of Mr Justice Burton - .PDF file.

 By Dominic Kendrick QC and Peter MacDonald Eggers QC

 The court determined a number of issues about the nature and effect of a policy of professional liability insurance.
 The policy was issued by London underwriters in favour of Rathbone Brothers Public Limited Company (Rathbones), their subsidiaries and ‘insured persons’, who were defined by the policy to include employees of an insured company employed in the performance of ‘professional services’.
 Professional services were defined to mean the declared financial services ‘performed by or on behalf of an insured company pursuant to an agreement with a third party… for compensation’.